Personal Disaster Recovery

 After a disaster notify your the insurance broker/agent or the carrier directly to inform them of the loss.
 In cases of theft or vandalism, the police should also be notified.
 Generally, the insurance company will require a copy of the police report before processing the claim.

-• Immediately after a loss occurs, the insured should take whatever measures are necessary to protect from further damage (i.e. temporary repairs, water extraction, securing damaged entrances, windows, shoring, etc.).
+• Immediately after a loss occurs, you should take whatever measures are necessary to protect everything from further damage (i.e. temporary repairs, water extraction, securing damaged entrances, windows, shoring, etc.).

-• These emergency repairs are mandated on most policies to protect the property and prevent further damage.
+• These emergency repairs are mandated on most policies to protect the property..

-• The insured should keep accurate records of all emergency repairs and expenses incurred to be turned over to the adjuster.
+• Keep accurate records of all emergency repairs and expenses incurred to be turned over to the adjuster.

 • The adjuster will provide inventory sheets for content items damaged beyond restoration.
 These total loss items will be listed along with a description of the item, brand name and serial number, model number, age, and quantity.